wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 You can check out our FAQs on our website: http://plugmatter.com/feature-box#faqs

+== Get FREE Support ==

+At Plugmatter, we take Customer Support very seriously, even for our free users.
+For any issues you may have using the plugin, feel free to contact support@plugmatter.com.

 == Screenshots ==

+1. Plugmatter Feature box  - "What You See is What You Get" Template Editor
+2. Plugmatter Feature box  - Over 630 Amazing, High Quality Google Web Fonts for You to Use
+3. Plugmatter Feature box  - Eye-Catchy Button Styles That Helps Improve Conversion
+4. Plugmatter Feature box  - The ONLY In-line Editor for Optin Forms in the Industry
+5. Plugmatter Feature box  - Supports All the Major Mailing List Services
+6. Plugmatter Feature box  - Feature-Loaded to Take Your List Building to the Next Level

 == Changelog ==

 #### 1.4.2 ####
 * Custom form option updated

 #### 1.4.1 ####
 * Aweber form tracking enabled